 - Subcutaneous testosterone pellets (inserted under the skin every three to six months)

 Dangers of Testosterone Replacement Therapy

 Yet, despite its widespread use, testosterone supplements are not necessarily safe.
 In fact, testosterone therapy has been linked to a number of serious side effects, including heart attack, stroke, and even death.
-Moreover, data is mounting that shows just how dangerous testosterone therapy really is.
+Moreover, data is mounting that shows the dangers of testosterone therapy and its adverse effects.

-For instance, a study published in the Journal of American Medicine last fall found that that among men with heart disease and low testosterone levels, the use of testosterone therapy increased the risk of serious problems including heart attack, stroke, and death of nearly 30 percent.
+For instance, a study published in the Journal of American Medicine last fall found that among men with heart disease and low testosterone levels, the use of testosterone therapy increased the risk of serious problems including heart attack, stroke, and death by nearly 30 percent.

 In addition to risk of stroke and heart attack, testosterone therapy has a number of other side effects, including: